Dealing with rent arrears

 Get help to negotiate with your landlord

-If you don't want to talk to your landlord yourself, or you are having difficulty agreeing on an affordable repayment arrangement, contact an adviser at Shelter, Citizens Advice or other advice agency.
+If you don't want to talk to your landlord yourself, or you are having difficulty agreeing on an affordable repayment arrangement, contact an adviser at Shelter Scotland, Citizens Advice or other advice agency.
 An adviser could talk to your landlord on your behalf.
-You will find contact details in the Advice Services Directory.